monGanti/javascript-prac/docs/myNotes.md

 * mv <fileName> <locationToBeMovedTo> : will move from its current location to specified location
 * rm <fileName> : this will remove the file permanently from hardrive
 * rm -r <fileName>: this will remove the file and recursively all files and even the directory

+## Imports and Exports
+There are multiple ways to import and export files from/to another within ES6 Check the beginning of the forkifyProjectNotes.md for details on this area.